Showing posts sorted by date for query gauntlet. Sort by relevance Show all posts

 Running The Gauntlet!

-A couple of years ago, I asked Mike (of The New Retro Show) to play some Atari ST games.
-An alternative selection that I knew would push this bloke to his limits - it was especially fun watching him endure Fire And Brimstone!!
+A couple of years ago, I asked Mike (The New Retro Show) to play Atari ST games.
+An alternative selection that I knew would push this bloke to his limits.
+It was fun watching him endure Fire And Brimstone!!

-Two years is long enough, so I challenged him to a third "Ironman" video which he agreed to!
-So I picked games from the PD/Shareware scene, four platformers and three conversions of arcade classics: Clod Hopper, Crapman, Frogger, Hector vs The Mutant Vampire Tomatoes From Hell, Hoog, Space Monsters and Winglord.
+Two years is long enough, so I challenged him to an "Ironman" video which he agreed to!
+I picked games from the PD/Shareware scene, four platformers and three conversions of arcade classics: Clod Hopper, Crapman, Frogger, Hector vs The Mutant Vampire Tomatoes From Hell, Hoog, Space Monsters and Winglord.

-I would like to thank Mike for this fun challenge, which I have really enjoyed.
+My thanks to Mike for taking on the challenge.
 Oh, and this video is actually an early screening just for Atari ST gamers and it will not be made public until this Wednesday!!
 One more thing...
 Mike, I've got some cool (and cruel) ideas for a fourth challenge if you're interested?
 Go on, I dare ya!

 Three belters: Winglord (Atari STe), Crapman and one of the latest games released for the ST, Frogger!